Eleveres/simple_sockets/README.md

 * The function will call the [recv()](http://man7.org/linux/man-pages/man2/recv.2.html) function repeatedly until the the amount of bytes requested by the len paramter is received.
 The function uses a fixed buffer size to increase performance and will save the extra bytes read in a static array.
-When using this function on a socket in connection mode (TCP) the last 2 paramters can be set to NULL.
+When using this function on a socket in connection mode (TCP) the last 2 parameters can be set to NULL.

 ### sendall():
 ```C